 5 Common Reasons For House Fires In Singapore

 Returning home to find your abode reduced to ashes is everyone’s worst nightmare, and for good reason.
 House fires in Singapore are a lot more common than you think.
-In August 2020 alone, fires broke out at four different HDB estates - Bukit Panjang (Source: CNA), Bedok Reservoir, Punggol East (Source: CNA), and The Peak at Toa Payoh.
-Over 400 residents were impacted by these fires and required to evacuate their homes.
+In 2023 alone, at least three fires broke out at East Coast, Tampines, and Jalan Batu.

 Singapore is extremely dense, so a residential fire can affect many families.
 It takes just one accident in one unit to affect the entire block, leaving its next door neighbours vulnerable to total damage.

 What causes house fires in Singapore?

 Small, seemingly inconsequential actions can cause destructive house fires that spread easily to your neighbours.
 These common house fire causes can be easily prevented by being mindful of your discarded items, and never leaving lit objects unattended.

 Smoking at home does more than invite complaints from neighbours; your lit cigarette butt is also a fire hazard.
 Carelessly tossing cigarette butts down the rubbish chute, void deck, or staircase can result in a fire.
 Lit cigarettes can also ignite flammable items at home, such as sofa upholstery or curtains.